What is Natural language Processing?

 Discourse Integration: The meaning of an individual sentence may depend on the sentences that precede it and may influence the meaning of the sentences that follow it.

-Example: the meaning ofthe word “it” in the sentence, “you wanted it” depends on the previous discourse context.
+For example the meaning of the word “it” in the sentence, “you wanted it” depends on the previous discourse context.

 Pragmatic Analysis: It derives knowledge from external commonsense information; it means understanding the purposeful use of language in situations, particularly those aspects of language which require world knowledge.